MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

    * The bot starts the one-step `hello_user` dialog, which displays information from the collected data and immediately ends.

 ---

+## Additional resources
+You can rely on the built-in validation for each type of prompt as shown here, or you can add your own custom validation to the prompt.
+For more information, see [gather user input using a dialog prompt](bot-builder-prompts.md).

 ## Next steps